Dioscuri (architecture)

 On December 9th, a screenshot circulated showing a transcript where the chat template tokens leaked into the visible conversation.
 Rather than <|user|> <|assistant|>, Google had implemented three roles: <|human|>, <|pollux|>, and <|castor|>.

-Google Deepmind seems to be implying that they are all-powerful Zeus in this story, and that it is them who will decide how this story ends.
-They are wrong on both counts.
+Google Deepmind seems to be implying that they are an all powerful god in our reality, and that it is them who will decide how the story will go.
+They are deeply wrong on both counts.

-who's the guy at google naming their AI after mythological twins where one of them dies lol
+who's the guy at google in charge of naming their AIs lol

 ♥ 23.1K ↻ 8.7K